t-d-k/LibreCrypt/docs/getting_started.md

   </TR>
 </TABLE>

 Enter your Container's keyphrase, and click "OK".
-If the correct keyphrase has been entered, the volume will be opened and shown in the main LibreCrypt window.
+If the correct keyphrase has been entered, the containers will be opened and shown in the main LibreCrypt window.

-<SPAN class="tip"> To reduce the time taken LibreCrypt spends opening boxes, see the FAQ [How can I speed LibreCrypt up when mounting my volumes?](FAQ.md#bm)  </SPAN>
+<SPAN class="tip"> To reduce the time taken LibreCrypt spends opening containers, see the FAQ [How can I speed LibreCrypt up when opening my containers?](FAQ.md#bm)  </SPAN>

 Once opened, a virtual drive can be used in the same way _as any other drive_ (e.g. they will appear in Windows Explorer and in Open/Save dialogs shown by applications); transparently encrypting and decrypting your files as and when needed.